jakirsoftware/Foss-Browser/wiki/settings_main.md

 ### 2: Search engine

 Decide between several search engines.
-If the prefered search engine isn't supported you can also set a custom one in the advanced settings.
+If the prefered search engine isn't supported, you can also set a custom one in the advanced settings.

 ----